evanorti/tips/README.md

 - The technical details of the change (Tech Spec, Code, and Considerations).
 - What success looks like (Outcome).
 - Lead time and testing details (Timeline, Tests).

+There is no set length for TIPs.
+Each TIP should clearly outline a necessary change.
+More complex TIPs will naturally be longer.
+Keep TIPs succinct while providing all pertinent info.

+Generally, shorter sentences are easier to write and read.
+Avoiding unnecessarily complex clauses will help clarify your writing.